 The Bible doesn’t just say to stop thinking like the world; rather it tells us to start thinking like Christ.
 Renewing your mind involves replacing worldly thoughts with godly ones.
 How much time do we devote to thinking about the things of God?

-Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things. – Philippians 4:8 (NIV)
+Finally, brethren, whatever is true, whatever is honorable, whatever is right, whatever is pure, whatever is lovely, whatever is of good repute, if there is any excellence and if anything worthy of praise, dwell on these things. – Philippians 4:8

 - Repeat these steps daily (hourly if needed.)